microsoft/FluidFramework/packages/framework/synthesize/README.md

 # @fluidframework/synthesize

-An Ioc type library for synthesizing a fluid IComponent object based on registered IComponent providers.
+An Ioc type library for synthesizing a fluid IFluidObject object based on registered IFluidObject providers.

-It allows for the creation of a `DependencyContainer` that can have IComponent objects registered with it based on their interface Symbol.
+It allows for the creation of a `DependencyContainer` that can have IFluidObject objects registered with it based on their interface Symbol.
 So for example if I wanted to register something as `IComponentFoo` I would need to provide and object that implements `IComponentFoo` along side it.